 Do knee braces cause muscle wasting?

 It’s often stated that knee braces can cause muscle wasting, if used for too long.
 However there has been very little research into this.
-A study this year (2016) by Callaghan et al. (reference below) assessed 108 patients using braces for OA of the patella-femoral joint.
+A study in 2016 by Callaghan et al. (reference below) assessed 108 patients using braces for OA of the patella-femoral joint.
 They found that the maximum voluntary contraction of the quadricep (thigh) muscles did not reduce with brace use.

 So it’s fine to use a knee brace?

 All studies have limitations.
 This study only assessed a flexible knee support, so we can’t apply the findings across all knee braces – these will need to be assessed separately.

 Yes- the study was only over 18 weeks.
 We do not know what would happen in people who wear braces longer than this.

 Using a flexible brace appears not to have a detrimental effect on the quadricep muscles in the short term.
 Anyone wishing to wear a knee brace longer than this period should discuss this with their physiotherapist.